For most of us, at some point in our lives, we will have experienced insecurity for one reason or another.

-Insecurity can really put stress and strain on a relationship, which is why it is so important that you address it head-on.
-Say for example, you wish to be intimate with your partner, but they aren’t in the mood, don’t automatically assume that it’s about you and that they don’t find you attractive.
+Insecurity can put stress and strain on a relationship, which is why it is so important that you address it head-on.
+Say, for example, you wish to be intimate with your partner, but they aren’t in the mood, don’t automatically assume that it’s about you and that they don’t find you attractive.
 It could just as easily be down to the fact that they’re tired, feeling unwell, or that they are simply not in the mood.

 Another very useful tip for dealing with insecurity is to realize your true worth.

-Take a moment to stop and figure out what your insecurities really are.
+Take a moment to stop and figure out what your insecurities are.
 What is it that is making you feel insecure?
 Are you insecure about your weight?
 Do you feel as if you are not good enough for your partner, do you feel as if you are failing in life?
 Whatever it is that is making you feel insecure, the first thing you need to do is find out exactly what is causing it.

-Now, in order to do this, you are going to have to delve deep and uncover things which ordinarily you would repress and put to the back of your mind to forget about.
-The deeper you delve, the more you will find out about yourself and the more you will uncover about why you’re insecure about certain things.
+Now, to do this, you are going to have to delve deep and uncover things which ordinarily you would repress and put to the back of your mind to forget about.
+The deeper you delve, the more you will find out about yourself and the more you will uncover why you’re insecure about certain things.

 If you are looking to better yourself and get over your insecurities, you need to change your narrative, and you need to alter the way you think.
 If you keep telling yourself, your partner, or anybody else, that you are insecure, this is almost like reaffirming it, and if you aren’t careful, it will define you.